We receive much communication from people asking if it is possible to obtain life insurance with multiple sclerosis.

 Let’s start with the 5 things you need to understand about the life insurance process.

 5 Things To Understand When Applying For Life Insurance With Multiple Sclerosis

 (1) A Good Health Classification Is Possible

 The good news is that someone with multiple sclerosis can obtain a good health rating.
 Typically, the best health rating that can be attained is standard, which you can think as average, normal health.
-In some cases, a preferred rating might be available.
-That rating, although possible, may be hard to obtain.
+However, that is tough as well.
+Usually, a small table rating is a normal underwriting outcome for people with Multiple Sclerosis.
 Don’t distress, however.
-Standard rating is still a very good rating as it generally identifies with normal health.
+A small table rating is still a very good outcome as it generally identifies with normal health.